dotext/AdguardForWindows/README.md

 <a id="beta-tester"></a>
 ### How to become a beta tester

-You can submit an application to participate in AdGuard for Windows beta-testing program.
-All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html).
+You can submit an application to participate in the AdGuard for Windows beta-testing program.
+All necessary information on this topic can be found on the [dedicated page](https://adguard.com/beta.html?platform=windows).